ipv6tech/cloud-networking-101/README.md

 The first half of the workshop will mostly be a lecture style workshop that covers the following topics:

 - Overview and benefits of Internet2’s Cloud Connect service
-- Tutorial on Internet2’s Insight Console used to build dedicated connections to the Cloud Service Providers
+- Demo of Internet2’s [Insight Console](https://console.internet2.edu) used to build dedicated connections to the Cloud Service Providers
-- Necessary networking components for each of the Cloud Service Providers.
+- Overview of key networking components supporting dedicated connectivity for each of the Cloud Service Providers.

-The second half of the workshop will allow participants to get hands-on with their newly acquired knowledge and build connectivity to and inside the cloud service providers.
+The second half of the workshop will allow participants to get hands-on with their newly acquired knowledge and build, verify, and test connectivity to and inside their chosen cloud service providers.

+My recommendation is to focus on two providers and get those working before moving on to any additional providers.

 ## Workshop Outline